Founding Fathers of the United States: Fighting for independence

 While the colonists were fighting the British to gain independence their newly formed government, with its Articles of Confederation, were put to the test, revealing the shortcomings and weaknesses of America's first Constitution.
 During this time Washington became convinced that a strong federal government was urgently needed, as the individual states were not meeting the organizational and supply demands of the war on their own individual accord.
 Key precipitating events included the Boston Tea Party in 1773, Paul Revere's Ride in 1775, and the Battles of Lexington and Concord in 1775.
 George Washington's crossing of the Delaware River was a major American victory over Hessian forces at the Battle of Trenton and greatly boosted American morale.
 The Battle of Saratoga and the Siege of Yorktown, which primarily ended the fighting between American and British, were also pivotal events during the war.
 The 1783 Treaty of Paris marked the official end of the war.

-After the war, Washington was instrumental in organizing the effort to create a "national militia" made up of individual state units, and under the direction of the Federal government.
-He also endorsed the creation of a military academy to train artillery offices and engineers.
-Not wanting to leave the country disarmed and vulnerable so soon after the war, Washington favored a peacetime army of 2600 men.
+After the war, Washington was instrumental in organizing the effort to create a "national militia" made up of individual state units, and under the direction of the federal government.
+He also endorsed the creation of a military academy to train artillery officers and engineers.
+Not wanting to leave the country disarmed and vulnerable so soon after the war, Washington favored a peacetime army of 2,600 men.
 He also favored the creation of a navy that could repel any European intruders.
 He approached Henry Knox, who accompanied Washington during most of his campaigns, with the prospect of becoming the future Secretary of War.